Elias-Tesfu/alx-low_level_programming/README.md

 This is the read me file for the alx low level programming repository.
-In this repository we are going to see a lot more of c programming files and exercises.
+In this repository we are going to see a lot more of c programming files and exercises.This is the readme file for the tenth exercise in the low level programming section.